 The flu jab can give you protection against a virus that can make you seriously ill.
 People die because of flu complications every year.

 Having the flu jab each year means that you are less likely to have the flu.

 When and where to have your flu jab

-If you are over 65, and/or have a condition that could put you at greater risk of catching flu, contact your GP surgery from October to early November, and ask about having a flu vaccination.
+If you are over 65, and/or have a condition that could put you at greater risk of catching flu, contact your GP surgery from October onwards and ask about having a flu vaccination.